joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/working-with-embedded-sounds.md

 sound files in your application can increase the size of your SWF file to an undesirable size.

-The exact method of embedding a sound file into your application’s SWF file varies according to your development environment.
+The exact method of embedding a sound file into your application's SWF file varies according to your development environment.

 </div>